 Action H.8.h Include bicycle paths, pedestrian walkways, and mass transportation access in review of all proposals for commercial development, PUD housing, and town facilities.

-Action H.8.i Adopt zoning regulations that support development of mixed-use growth centers containing daily services to residences, thereby reducing transportation needs.

 Action H.8.j Consider transportation efficiency issues and bicycle use when making road expansion decisions.

 Objective H.9 Encourage and support the retrofitting of older buildings as a more energy-efficient and sustainable practice than demolition and rebuilding.